 Views: 0 Author: Pam Publish Time: 2023-04-30 Origin: Site

-Redness is a common side effect of piercings.
+Swelling is a common side effect of piercings.
 It can occur immediately after the piercing or several days later.
-In this article, we’ll explore what redness means and when you should be concerned.
+In this article, we’ll explore why swelling happens and how to deal with it.

 Don’t touch the piercing.
-Avoid touching the piercing with dirty hands to prevent infection and increase redness.
+Avoid touching the piercing with dirty hands to prevent infection and increase swelling.

 Follow aftercare instructions.
 Your piercer will give you aftercare instructions.
 Follow them carefully to promote healing and prevent infection.